Lesson Objectives

 logax is the exponent to which the base a must be raised to obtain x.
 This means we have two forms for the same thing:

-Log Form: | Exponential Form: |
+Log Form: Exponential Form:

-y = logax | x = ay |
+y = logaxx = ay

-Example 1: Convert each to logarithmic form $$17^2=289$$ To convert this into logarithmic form, follow the model above. $$2=log_{17}(289)$$ Again, this form allows us to isolate the exponent.
+Example 1: Convert each to logarithmic form. $$17^2=289$$ To convert this into logarithmic form, follow the model above. $$2=\log_{17}(289)$$ Again, this form allows us to isolate the exponent.
 We are saying that log base 17 of 289 is 2.
 This just means that 2 is the exponent required on 17 to obtain the number 289.

-Example 2: Convert each to logarithmic form $$7^{-2}=\frac{1}{49}$$ To convert this into logarithmic form, follow the model above. $$-2=log_{7}\left(\frac{1}{49}\right)$$ Again, this form allows us to isolate the exponent.
+Example 2: Convert each to logarithmic form. $$7^{-2}=\frac{1}{49}$$ To convert this into logarithmic form, follow the model above. $$-2=\log_{7}\left(\frac{1}{49}\right)$$ Again, this form allows us to isolate the exponent.
 We are saying that log base 7 of 1/49 is -2.
 This just means that -2 is the exponent required on 7 to obtain the number 1/49.

-Example 3: Convert each to exponential form $$-\frac{1}{2}=log_{64}\left(\frac{1}{8}\right)$$ To convert this into exponential form, follow the model above. $$64^{-\frac{1}{2}}=\frac{1}{8}$$
+Example 3: Convert each to exponential form. $$-\frac{1}{2}=\log_{64}\left(\frac{1}{8}\right)$$ To convert this into exponential form, follow the model above. $$64^{-\frac{1}{2}}=\frac{1}{8}$$

 Solving Logarithmic Equations

-Example 4: Solve each equation $$-2log_{3}(5x + 9) - 10=-12$$ To solve this equation, we want to convert it into exponential form.
-To perform this action, we want to simplify in order to match the format of: $$log_{a}(x)=k$$ Let's begin by adding 10 to each side of the equation: $$-2log_{3}(5x + 9)=-2$$ Now, we will divide each side of the equation by -2: $$log_{3}(5x + 9)=1$$ Now, we can convert it into exponential form: $$3^1=5x + 9$$ Now, we can solve the equation: $$5x + 9=3$$ $$5x=-6$$ $$x=-\frac{6}{5}$$ Example 5: Solve each equation $$log_{6}(x + 4) - 4=-2$$ Let's add 4 to each side to start: $$log_{6}(x + 4)=2$$ Now, let's convert it into exponential form: $$6^{2}=x + 4$$ $$x + 4=36$$ Now, we can solve the equation: $$x=32$$
+Example 4: Solve each equation. $$-2\log_{3}(5x + 9) - 10=-12$$ To solve this equation, we want to convert it into exponential form.
+To perform this action, we want to simplify in order to match the format of: $$\log_{a}(x)=k$$ Let's begin by adding 10 to each side of the equation: $$-2\log_{3}(5x + 9)=-2$$ Now, we will divide each side of the equation by -2: $$\log_{3}(5x + 9)=1$$ Now, we can convert it into exponential form: $$3^1=5x + 9$$ Now, we can solve the equation: $$5x + 9=3$$ $$5x=-6$$ $$x=-\frac{6}{5}$$ Example 5: Solve each equation. $$\log_{6}(x + 4) - 4=-2$$ Let's add 4 to each side to start: $$\log_{6}(x + 4)=2$$ Now, let's convert it into exponential form: $$6^{2}=x + 4$$ $$x + 4=36$$ Now, we can solve the equation: $$x=32$$

 Properties of Logarithms

-$$log_{b}(b)=1$$ $$log_{b}(1)=0$$ In exponential form: $$b^1=b$$ $$b^0=1$$ Let's look at an example.
+$$\log_{a}(a)=1$$ $$\log_{a}(1)=0$$ In exponential form: $$a^1=a$$ $$a^0=1$$ Let's look at an example.

 Graphing a Logarithmic Function

-When we think about the graph of the logarithmic function:
+Graphing y=log_a(x), 0 < a < 1 In general, when we think about the graph of the logarithmic function:

 f(x) = loga(x), a > 0, x > 0, a ≠ 1

-- (1,0) is on the graph
+• (1,0) is on the graph

-- if a > 1, the graph rises from left to right
+• if a > 1, the graph rises from left to right

-- if 0 < a < 1, the graph falls from left to right
+• if 0 < a < 1, the graph falls from left to right

-- The graph approaches the y-axis but does not touch it.
+• The graph approaches the y-axis but does not touch it.
 It forms an asymptote.

-- The domain consists of all positive real numbers or the interval: (0, ∞)
+• The domain consists of all positive real numbers or the interval: (0, ∞)

-- The range consists of all real numbers or the interval: (-∞, ∞)
+• The range consists of all real numbers or the interval: (-∞, ∞)

-Example 7: Sketch the graph of each
+Example 8: Sketch the graph of each.

-x | y | (x, y) |
+x y (x, y)

 Skills Check: